 There are many more performance and bug fixes included in Apache Kafka 1.1.
 Check out the release notes for the full accounting of the changes.

-Confluent Enterprise 4.1 is backed by our subscription support.
-The easiest way to get started is to install a free 30-day trial of Confluent Enterprise.
+Confluent Platform 4.1 is backed by our subscription support.
+The easiest way to get started is to install a free 30-day trial of Confluent Platform.
 Details for both can be found on our download page or you can learn more by reading our documentation.
 We also offer expert training and technical consulting to help get your organization started.